Paradise Coast Sports Complex

-Sports facility in Naples, Florida, U.S.
+Sports facility in Collier County, Florida, U.S.

-The Paradise Coast Sports Complex is a sports complex located in Naples, Florida.
+The Paradise Coast Sports Complex is a sports complex located in Collier County, Florida, United States.
 The complex contains facilities for an extensive lists of sports, including American football and lacrosse.
 The complex is anchored by the Paradise Coast Sports Complex Stadium, where professional soccer club FC Naples of the USL League One plays their matches.

 The complex originated from a desire for regions to capitalize on the sports tourism emerging market, where it has been praised as a prime example for future sports complexes.

 History

 Planning for the sports complex first came in 2016, with construction on the first phase of the complex beginning in 2017.
 Funding for the complex came from Collier County tourism tax dollars, with a cost of $80 million to open the first phase of the complex.
-The complex first opened up in July of 2020.
+The complex first opened up in July 2020.

 Additions continued to occur at the sports complex throughout the 2020s in a sporadic manner, with the construction of additional sports facilities held up due to lack of public funds and construction disputes, with Phase 2 completing in 2023.
 Despite the delay of the opening of sports facilities, the sports complex saw growth in usage in profit, bringing in $1.67 million in profit in 2024.

-In July 2025, following the passing of a controversial proposal to bring baseball and softball facilities to the complex, which approval to consider construction of, alongside future phases of the park, passed by the slim margin in county legislation 3-2, a feasibility study on the ability of the sports complex to host bat-and-ball sports was conducted.
-The estimated costs of completing phases 3 and 4, which would construct five softball fields and six baseball fields, would cost upwards of $49 million dollars.
+In July 2025, following the passing of a controversial proposal to bring baseball and softball facilities to the complex, which approval to consider construction of, alongside future phases of the park, passed by the slim margin in county legislation 3–2, a feasibility study on the ability of the sports complex to host bat-and-ball sports was conducted.
+The estimated costs of completing phases 3 and 4, which would construct five softball fields and six baseball fields, would cost upwards of $49 million.